 Malayer Branch, Islamic Azad University, Malayer, Hamadan, IRAN

-Because of approaches to learning in every place and at any time, ubiquitous learning with knowledge of the context and framework, and due to the development of wireless technologies and sensors, the learning process has changed.
-Mobile learning and ubiquitous learning as models of e-learning that refer to the acquisition of knowledge, attitudes and skills through wireless technologies.
-The effectiveness of e-learning and its new methods including mobile learning and ubiquitous learning are in need of attention to the approaches and theories of e-learning, because by employing e-learning methods, we can find solutions for teaching and learning that would meet the needs of today's education and training.
-In recent years, e-learning researchers have found that the development of wireless communications and sensor technology has changed the research issues of e-learning to mobile learning and then, it has changed mobile learning to ubiquitous learning.
+Background: Because of approaches to learning in every place and at any time, ubiquitous learning with knowledge of the context and framework, and due to the development of wireless technologies and sensors, the learning process has changed.
+Mobile learning and ubiquitous learning as models of e-learning that refer to the acquisition of knowledge, attitudes and skills through wireless technologies. the purpose of the present research was to investigation two this technology.
+Methods: this study was a Library research methods and note taking had been utilized.
+Results: The effectiveness of e-learning and its new methods including mobile learning and ubiquitous learning are in need of attention to the approaches and theories of e-learning, because by employing e-learning methods, we can find solutions for teaching and learning that would meet the needs of today's education and training.
+Conclusions: In recent years, e-learning researchers have found that the development of wireless communications and sensor technology has changed the research issues of e-learning to mobile learning and then, it has changed mobile learning to ubiquitous learning.

 This might be the question on the minds of many people: despite the current methods of teaching and learning, why is it important to consider e-learning?
 To answer this question, several factors can be pointed out that will lead to the use of e-learning capabilities.

 - National factors: due to the steady increase in the number of applicants to higher education institutions, the distribution and heterogeneity of individuals, the need of training at the same time as serving, etc. the need of a new educational model for learning can be felt.

 - Structural factors: some of the factors related to the use of e-learning are concerned with the characteristics of this type of education.
 Some of these structural factors are as follows: